Bio-Prime/documentation/docs/index.md

 ### First Introduction

-The document describes the specifications of the repository BioPrime for computerisation of biobanks for primers.
-The respository is a system for organised management of informations about the primers, the existing stocks of primers in the laboratory and their location there.
-It will simplify the ordering and the recording of the consumption of primers.
-It will also provide a way better trasparency of the analyses of the companies and ease their everyday work.
+This document describes the specifications of BioPrime, a computerized primer repository.
+This is a system for organizing and managing primer data, keeping track of existing stock of primers available in the laboratory and their location of storage.
+It was designed to simplify the primer ordering procedure and keeping record of the primer consumption.
+It can provide a better overview of analysis of a laboratory and work as a time-saving tool.

-Good documentation constitutes an essential part of the quality assurance system and is key to operating in compliance with GMP requirements, so with this document we provide you a description of the functions of the repository, instructions and procedures, written in an instructional form.
+Good documentation constitutes an essential part of the quality assurance system and is crucial for operating in compliance with GMP requirements, so with this document we provide you a detailed description of specific functions of the repository, including instructions and procedures written in an instructional form.
 The document contains:

 * review of the repository with a use – case diagram
 * detailed description of user access control